muldjord/skyscraper/docs/CONFIGINI.md

 You can find an example config file at `~/.skyscraper/config.ini.example`.
 This file contains all available options.
 Just copy the file to `config.ini` and uncomment and edit the ones you wish to use by removing the `#` in front of the variables.
 Remember to also uncomment the section the option relates to such as `[main]` or `[amiga]`.

 NOTE!
 You can set a custom configuration file with the `-c <FILENAME>` command line option.
-Read more all available command line options [here](CLIHELP.md).
+Read more about all available command line options [here](CLIHELP.md).

 ###### Example config.ini file
 ```